Master of Arts in Teaching Mathematics (M.A.T.) (36 cr)

 Transition to Teaching Seminars and Internships (total of 18 cr. hrs.)

 Year 2 - Track 2:

-Students in track 2 complete the elective courses in the program.
+Students in track 2 complete the 18 credit hours of elective courses in the program, half in mathematics and half in education.
 This part of the program is highly customizable.
 A selection of possible elective classes is available online.
 Depending on availability of courses, you may also engage in teaching at the college level, and earn credit for an internship.

 The application for this program must be turned in by April 1st for summer, August 1st for fall, and January 1st for spring.//= get_employees('mseddigh', false); ?>